arun-gupta/mistral-playground/README.md

 - **Multilingual Testing**: Submit prompts in multiple languages and compare outputs
 - **Built-in Recipes**: Pre-built prompts for summarization, Q&A, code assistance
 - **Rating System**: Rate model outputs for quality assessment

+## 🖥️ Application Navigation

+The main navigation bar includes:
+- **Playground**: Single model interaction and prompt testing
+- **Models**: Manage, download, and monitor all models (with real-time status)
+- **Comparison**: Compare responses from multiple models side-by-side
+- **RAG**: Retrieval-Augmented Generation (document Q&A)
+- **Configs**: Manage prompt and system configurations

+## 🚦 Model Status Workflow

+Models can be in one of four states:
+- **Not Downloaded**: Model is available but not yet downloaded
+- **Downloading**: Model is currently being downloaded
+- **On Disk**: Model is downloaded and ready to load
+- **Loaded**: Model is loaded in memory and ready for inference

+The Models tab provides proactive management and real-time status tracking for all models.

+## 🎭 Mock Mode

+**Mock Mode** allows you to use the frontend UI without running real models on the backend.
+This is useful for:
+- UI/UX demos
+- Testing the interface without heavy downloads or compute
+- Development when backend resources are unavailable

+When enabled, all model responses are simulated, and no real inference is performed.

 ## 🏗️ Architecture